• Skip to primary navigation

 • Weak or atrophied muscles in the forearm

-• Unusual arm position, such as claw hand or the palm facing up or out with the elbow bent
+• Unusual arm position, such as claw hand or the palm facing up or out, with the elbow bent

 • A limp arm resting at the baby’s side

-• Pain, numbness, tingling in the arm
+• Pain, numbness, and tingling in the arm

 • Stiff joints that are difficult to move